Introduction to Decision Making and Uncertainty

 Week 1: June 28-July 2

-Foundations on stochastic analysis, stochastic optimization, BSDE and applications
+Module: Foundations of stochastic optimization, BSDE and applications

 Organizer: Thaleia Zariphopoulou (McCombs Business School and Mathematics, UT Austin)